AqwamCreates/DataPredict/docs/Overview/UsingNeuralNetworksWithReinforcementLearning.md

 In this tutorial, you have learnt the starting point of the reinforcement learning neural networks.

-These only cover the basics and you can find more information here:
+These only cover the basics and you can find more information here.

 * [Deep Q-Learning](../API/Models/QLearningNeuralNetwork.md)